-The emissions estimates for the UK and European sources that contribute to the modelled regional primary PM concentrations were also scaled forward to 2020 using the factors listed in Table 3.2.
+The emissions estimates for the UK sources that contribute to the modelled regional primary PM concentrations were also scaled forward to 2021 from 2020 values using the factors listed in Table 3.2.
+Emissions estimates for European sources scaled forward to 2021 from 2019 values using the product of 2020/2019 factors and 2021/2020 factors.
 Regional PM concentrations are a component of the modelling for PM10, PM{2.5} and for heavy metals.